 In the initial 24 hours after your Washington DC gynecomastia surgery, it is normal for drainage to occur, staining the dressing on the outside.
 You will be seen in a few days after surgery for dressing removal and drain removal, if applicable, and a compression garment placed over the area.
 This garment should be worn 24 hours a day except while showering for the first two weeks, then only during the day for an additional two weeks.

 You will be asked to limit the use of your arms, keeping your elbows by your sides for about two weeks from the day of surgery.
 After that time, you may gradually start resuming your normal level of activity with the expectation of being back to normal at approximately three to four weeks.
 You may resume weightlifting and contact sports in about one month after the procedure, and after being given the go-ahead by our plastic surgeon.

 Male Breast Reduction Risks and Complications

-Although they are uncommon, risks and complications may occur after male breast reduction surgery, including, but not limited to:
+Although they are uncommon, risks and complications may occur after male breast reduction in Washington, D.C., including, but not limited to: